 - use a large bed sheet and drape over the cot (this works for smaller babies who aren’t standing yet)

 - Attach a sheet to the curtain rail down to a chair to create a tent effect

 - A free standing clothes rail can create a great room divider with a sheet thrown over

 - A fitted sheet can be useful to grip on to furniture already in the room like wardrobe doors or bed ends.

 These are just ideas to help you prepare, relax and enjoy the time with your loved ones.
-I find staying away from home equally as stressful as enjoyable since having to consider my boy and these are things I have picked up along the way, so I hope you find it useful.
+I find staying away from home equally as stressful as enjoyable since having my boy, and these are things I have picked up along the way, so I hope you find them helpful.

 Keep safe and well, and Merry Christmas!